wbillingsley/processing-ninja-escape/IT Club Lesson Four.md

+class: center, middle

 # IT Club Lesson Four

 *written hurriedly by Will*

+---

+class: center, middle

+## Monster maze, part One

+---

-## Activity 2.1 Monster Maze, part one
+## Monster Maze, part one

-When programs get large, we need to break them up into chunks.
-That's not for the computer's benefit -- it could cope with a huge long list of code -- it's for our benefit so we can remember where to look for parts of the code as we edit them.

 We're going to start writing a little game where we have to navigate a maze while avoiding the monsters.

 And the monsters are going to be pulsating blobs.

+Along the way we're going to learn a few more coding concepts

+---

 ### Setup